 Homeowners can sue their HOA board for failure to properly enforce the rules and regulations.
 It could be a case of selective enforcement — where only select homeowners are getting fined for specific violations.
 It could also be due to housing discrimination — where a homeowner is denied a reasonable accommodation because it conflicts with the rules.
 For these reasons, HOA board members should always be fair and even-handed when sending violation letters.

 If selective enforcement is simply due to board members’ not having enough time, you might want to consider violation coordination services from EMS.
 Having a trusted third-party deal with HOA violation enforcement can remove a lot of the risk for board members.
 It also means that your community will have proper and effective HOA rule enforcement.

 3. Can a Homeowners Association Fine You?

 Regardless if you’re a board member or not, everyone is a member of your community.
 Thus, everyone has the obligation to follow the HOA’s rules and regulations.
 Being a board member doesn’t excuse you from violations.
 So, if you are found to have violated the CC&Rs, you are also subjected to possible fines and other consequences.

 As a board member, though, you should try to set a good example for your community.
 If they see you violating the rules, you will lose your credibility and they will begin to mistrust your authority.
-Moreover, they may even choose to pursue legal action for failure to perform your duties and responsibilities as a board member.
+Moreover, they may even choose to pursue legal action for failure to perform their duties and responsibilities as a board member.

 Proper HOA Violation Enforcement Can Strengthen Your Community